CrayLabs/SmartSim/doc/experiment.rst

-The use of an in-memory, distributed database to store data is one of the key components of SmartSim that allows for scalable simulation sand analysis workloads.
+The use of an in-memory, distributed database to store data is one of the key components of SmartSim that allows for scalable simulation and analysis workloads.
 The inclusion of an in-memory database provides data persistence so that the data can be accessed at any time during or after the SmartSim experiment.